Bat House Color Recommendations and

 No matter what part of the country you live in, exposure to sun and proper color are critically important to success.

-These installation directions are specifically for attracting little brown and Indiana bats to bat boxes where the average summer daytime temperature is below 95° F. For warmer areas a special white-roof BCM bat house kit can be ordered.
-Other Pennsylvania species known to have used BCM bat houses are big brown and Northern long-eared bats but their temperature preferences are not well understood.
+These installation directions are specifically for attracting little brown and Indiana bats to bat boxes where the average summer daytime temperature is below 95° F. Some other species known to have used BCM bat houses include big brown bats, Northern long-eared bats, Mexican/Brazillian free-tailed bats, and Southeastern myotis.
 We at BCM suspect our box will be successfull in all parts of the world with any bat species with similar temperature and roost preferences.

 Will a bat house in your area attract bats?
 Bats are constantly on the prowl for suitable alternate roosts.
 If a bats can be seen occasionally at dusk, then likely the area should support a new bat house.
 Having a known roost nearby is even better, but be aware that bats will not abandon The box should be placed at least ten feet above the ground in an open area orientated south-southeast (135° azimuth is optimal) where it receives at least seven hours of direct sun.
 If the box is to be used to help evict bats from a structure, then ideally the box should be placed on the structure itself.
 It is also ideal to have the box near the bat's entrance into the structure.
 However, seven hours of direct morning sunlight is of paramount importance and outweighs all other factors.
 After the second year of occupation, the box may be moved off the structure and onto a pole several hundred feet away.
 Box disturbance during the inital summer may cause bats to abandon the box.